aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ### Starting Directory

-If you just finished [Adding The Employee Record access patterns](../exercise-3), you are all set.
+If you just finished [adding searchable encryption support to access to Employee data](../exercise-3), you are all set.

 If you aren't sure, or want to catch up,